quon-titative-biology/examples/scAlign_multiway_alignment/scAlign_multiway_pancreas.md

 ## Alignment of sequencing protocols
-Now we align the young and old cpopulations for multiple input types which are specified by `encoder.data`. `scAlign` returns a low-dimensional joint embedding space where the effect of age is removed allowing us to use the complete dataset for downstream analyses such as clustering or differential expression.
-For the gene level input we also run the decoder procedure which projects each cell into logcount space for both conditions to perform paired single cell differential expressional.
+Now we align the young and old cpopulations for multiple input types which are specified by `encoder.data`. `scAlign` returns a low-dimensional joint embedding space where the effect of age is removed allowing us to use the complete dataset for downstream analyses such as clustering.

 ```R
 ## Run scAlign with CCA results as input to the encoder (alignment).